Southern Pacific Nautical Brotherhood: Accusations of collaboration with the Central Intelligence Agency

 These ultra-conservative sailors and civilians were joined by 10 economists graduated from the Catholic University headed by Sergio de Castro, who prepared the economic plan of the Military Junta.
 Many times members of the Office of Naval Intelligence (ONI) were present in Valparaíso and Chilean naval offices.
 Some of them would later become involved in the disappearance of the American journalist Charles Horman.

 The first meeting to determine the economic plan of the coup was held with most of the economists in August 1972 at the Círculo Español in Santiago.
 The economists who were Christian Democrats agreed to join in the planning of the economy requested by the Marines.
 Sergio Undurraga Saavedra, who at that time was head of studies at Sofofa, was another "bricklayer".
 Dedicated in recent years to financial business, Undurraga presided over the Moneda Asset Investment Fund, and since January 2005, he has headed the Center for Corporate Governance and at the same time kept Eduardo Frei Montalva informed as did the other economists with the National Party.

+Ryan replied to these accusations denying the CIA collaboration:

+Of personal interest to the author was a London Times article (27/10/73) written by Godfrey Hodgson and William Shawcross, which stated that, "in planning for the coup d'etat, Admiral Jose Toribio Merino maintained close personal liaison with Lieutenant Colonel Patrick J. Ryan, USMC of the U.S. Navy Mission in Valparaiso, Chile".
+Although I found the London Times reporting of my daily and personal liaison with Admiral Merino most flattering, I also found it completely untrue!
+During the eight months in Chile preceding the coup, my desk calendar reveals only two appointments with Admiral Merino, and they dealt with strictly mundane matters.
+These appointments were typical vice admiral lieutenant colonel contacts.
+He talked, I listened and then carried out his orders.
+The London Times' report of my liaison duties with Merino in connection with the coup was absolutely false and typified the misinformation and fabricated "facts" that were disseminated to the world regarding the coup in Chile.